Political Science

 • Applicants must also satisfy the Department of Political Science's additional admission requirements stated below.

 • Exceptional students who have completed an appropriate bachelor's degree with a concentration in political science by the time of enrolment.
 Such students who receive less than an A– average in their first four courses will be recommended to SGS to transfer to the MA program.
-If the transfer is approved, these students will graduate with a terminal MA, provided their grades meet the requirements for the MA degree and provided they meet the course requirements of one of the three MA fields
+If the transfer is approved, these students will graduate with an MA, provided their grades meet the requirements for the MA degree and provided they meet the course requirements of one of the three MA fields

 • Applicants are expected to have achieved grades averaging A– or better in their most recent degree.
 Applicants from the BA level will apply to the MA program but indicate on the MA application that they wish to be considered for direct entry to the PhD program.